bullet-db/bullet-db.github.io/docs/quick-start.md

 **Prerequisites**

   * You will need to be on an Unix-based system (Mac, Ubuntu ...) for most of these commands
-  * You will need enough CPU and RAM on your machine to run about about 8-10 JVMs.
+  * You will need enough CPU and RAM on your machine to run about 8-10 JVMs.
 You will be setting up a Storm cluster with multiple components, a couple of Jetty instances and a Node server
   * You will need [git](https://git-scm.com/downloads), [Maven 3](https://maven.apache.org/install.html) and [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed.
 The example will walk you through installing [Node.js](http://nodejs.org)

 ## Setting up Storm